nbuilding/N-lang-docs/docs/features/async.md

 benefits:

-- Functions can be silently evaluated for debugging or eager evaluation (in a REPL, for example) without causing side effects and changing the behaviour of the program.
+- Functions can be silently evaluated for debugging or eager evaluation (in a REPL, for example) without causing side effects and changing the behavior of the program.
 That is, the program won't notice whether its functions are being called more than once.